WELFARE SOCIOLOGY

 The topics of the three parts of the course will be directly applied by students, organised into working groups, to the following policy areas: active labor policies or work-life balance policies.

-For attending students: production of an essay to present the results of the exercises conducted during the weeks of the course (maximum 24 points) + a written test based on 20 multiple-choice questions (maximum 10 points).
+The examination is organised in two parts: production of a written text on the course topics (maximum 20 points) + written test based on 20 multiple-choice questions (maximum 10 points).

-Assessment criteria for the multiple-choice questions: The test consists of 20 multiple-choice questions, with three/four alternatives, of which only one is correct.
-0.5 points are assigned for each correct answer, 0.2 points are deducted for each incorrect answer, and no points are deducted for unanswered questions.
-The maximum total score for the first part is 10 points.
+The test consists of 20 multiple choice questions, with three/four alternatives of which only one is correct.
+For each correct answer, 0.5 points are assigned; for each incorrect answer, 0.2 points are deducted; each missing answer is worth 0 points.
+Maximum total score for the first test: 10 points.

 The final assessment, in general, focuses on: